LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 3. The president will review applications and may conduct interviews if needed
 4. 3 staff members will be chosen by the president based on experience, fairness, and commitment to the league
 5. 2 staff members will be elected by the Captains' Council following a similar process to the presidential election
+6. The entire selection process, including the Captains' Council election, must be concluded within the 2-week time limit

 **Announcement:**
 - Selected staff members will be announced in the #announcements channel